r00b/GetGithub/README.md

 GetGitHub is a simple Rails application that allows a user to authenticate with their GitHub credentials and then view their public GitHub profile information.
 The application persists a GitHub API `access_token` so that users need not authenticate repeatedly to see their information.
 Updated profile information is immediately reflected by the app.

 Note: I decided to use REST rather than Octokit for creating new app authorizations so that any password-based authentication would be handled through GitHub.
+However, I used Octokit to retrieve the user's public GitHub information after authentication via rest-client.

 ## Usage